x

 The Skill Set

-Every one of us has within us the natural assets required to effectively observe, analyze, make rapid decisions, communicate, and engage all aspects of our natural environment while walking, climbing, crawling, or running across all the difficult natural terrains existing on this planet.
-We can do all of this while fully loaded, through all types of adverse weather conditions while communicating in complex groups.
-And while having a blast doing it.
+Every one of us has within us the ability to quickly and effectively observe, analyze, make good decisions, communicate these, while engaging all aspects of our natural environment while walking, climbing, crawling, or running across every natural terrain existing on this planet.

 We are quite amazing in our original natural habitat.